After my application is approved, what do I do?

 I am a student or do not have enough income to qualify for a property, can I still lease one of your properties?

-Yes, however we may require you to secure a suitable person to lease the property with you.
+Yes, however we may require you to secure a suitable person to guarantee the lease.
 Or process through our normal rental application process.
 We do allow student loans and other financial support be counted as income for full time students.

 I do not like the way a repair was done, what should I do?